QuantFILab/pmarupanthorn/content/event/ism2023/index.md

   postcode: '190-8562'
   country: Japan

-summary: Stochastic Modelling in Climate Risk: Financial Mathematics and Economics
+summary: Stochastic Modelling in Climate Risk; Financial Mathematics and Economics

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.